paritytech/substrate-api-sidecar/README.md

 ## Note

-This a release candidate for v1.0.0 and it contains both v0 and v1 endpoints. **`substrate-api-sidecar` releases after Friday, October 16th, 2020, will not make any guarantees to include deprecated v0 endpoints.** It is important that users complete the transition to the new endpoints by this date so they are ready for any subsequent emergency updates.
+v1.0.0 was released on 2020-10-23.
+This major release introduced several renamed endpoints as breaking changes.
+It is important that users complete the transition to the new endpoints ASAP so they are ready for any subsequent emergency updates.
 Please visit the [MIGRATION_GUIDE](/MIGRATION_GUIDE.md) to learn more.

 ## Prerequisites